AasaiAlangaram/Python-GUI-for-img2pdf-converter/README.md

 Run this PYQt Application to convert your image files into pdf and Merge single pdf files into One PDF File.

+## Why do we need this?

+The answer is quite straightforward, no one wants to upload their confedential documents into unknown converter sites.

 ### Packages Used:

 - from PyQt5.QtWidgets import *